gabriel-dp/CronoClick/README.md

 A time management solution through a software designed to register and organize activities at specific times.

-Practical work in the Web Technologies subject at UFSJ.
+Practical work in the Web Technologies, Software Engineering and Software Development Workshop subject at UFSJ.

 Faced with the common need to balance multiple responsibilities and avoid schedule conflicts, the development of this app was driven by the demand for a tool that would simplify the scheduling process and provide a clear view of future commitments.